 State regulatory agencies, insurance risk managers and family members can be short on patience when it comes to resident incident reporting.
 As a senior housing manager you want to assure that your organization is doing everything possible to protect resident safety.
 In most cases, when providing information to regulatory agencies, insurance companies and family members regarding incidents, such as falls and medication errors, you need immediate access to all incident documentation and communication, regardless of when it occurred.

-Being able to connect the dots – Currently, most charting (even electronic) regarding issues surrounding one singular incident can be done by many different care givers at different intervals.
-Sometimes related information and notes can be totally spread apart, making it difficult to find related documentation – especially if related issues to an incident occur over along period of time.
+Being able to connect the dots – Currently, most charting (even electronic) regarding issues surrounding one singular incident is often done by many different care givers at different intervals.
+Sometimes related information and notes can be totally spread apart, making it difficult to find related documentation – especially if related issues to an incident occur over a long period of time.

-The development of RESIDENT CARE THREADING by Move-N Software was developed to help caregivers complete their daily charting and connect notes, incidents, communication and follow-up automatically, without spending valuable time digging through charts.
-This ensuring quick access of information, easy data analysis and ultimately improved resident care.
+The development of RESIDENT CARE THREADING by Move-N Software was developed to help caregivers complete their daily charting and connect notes, incidents, residents and family communication and follow-up automatically, without spending valuable time digging through charts.
+This ensures quick access of information, easy data analysis and ultimately – improved resident care.

-Using Move-N Software, Care Threads allows care managers to respond quickly to family, state or insurance company information requests – even if the incident spans days, weeks or even months.
+Using Move-N Software’s Resident Care Threads allows care managers to respond quickly to family, state or insurance company information requests – even if the incident spans days, weeks or even months.

 Focus Areas and Fall Response with Recommended Protocols.

-Move-N Software, Inc. engaged industry clinical consultants to provide us comprehensive lists of industry standard for risks, suggested protocols and interventions that we can provide at no charge to our customers through our Resident Care Software.
+Move-N Software, Inc. engaged industry clinical consultants who provided comprehensive lists of industry standards for risks, suggested protocols and interventions that we now provide at no charge to our customers through our Resident Care Software.

-Resident Focus Areas (risks) and Risk for Fall response interventions in drop down menus with a list of available corresponding protocols to make available in our Resident Care module to our customers.
+Resident Focus Areas (risks) and Risk for Fall response interventions in drop down menus with a list of available corresponding protocols is now available in our Resident Care module.

-These items can be chosen by resident care staff as they provide nursing interventions to a resident’s potential clinical needs in the resident service plan.
+These precautionary safety measures can be chosen by resident care staff as they provide nursing interventions to a resident’s potential clinical needs in the resident service plan as focus areas (risks) are identified.
 A library for additional custom focus areas and follow-up protocols is also provided.